aldebaran/qibuild/doc/tutos/advanced/how_to_write_a_library.rst

   library.

 * The foo.h header is in a directory named foo, and qi_install_header() uses this directory as first argument.
-It’s advised you use the same name for the target and the subdirectory.
+It's advised you use the same name for the target and the subdirectory.

 * Everything that need a foo header must use